RoyCheng1997/PythonLibTools/README.md

 	- crawler (very basic)
 	- statistics: basic
 	- statistics: time series
+	- bars
 	- financial functions
+	- pricing

 Warning
 -----------
 Some codes may not be able to run since the packages have changed the related methods.
 Please refer to the api documents of newest version.
 I may update some of the packages(basicly used for mathematics in finance program at NYU Courant).
+Generally, the financial_lib and pricing_lib are updated.
+For talib and candle line section, please refer to [my blog](http://roycheng.cn/2017/01/01/Talib/) for more information.

 Author